 The Sourdough Starter Phase: Weeks 1–4

-In my experience, the most immediate change wasn't what I felt, but what I *didn't* feel.
+By the end of the first month, the most immediate change wasn't what I felt, but what I *didn't* feel.
 You know that 'fuzzy' feeling your teeth get around 3:00 PM?
 The kind that makes you want to go brush your teeth in the office bathroom?
 About three weeks in, I noticed that my teeth felt smoother for longer.
 It was as if the biofilm on my teeth had shifted from a sticky, chaotic mess to something more organized.
 I wasn't seeing a 'cure' for anything, but the environment was clearly changing.
+It felt less like I was cleaning a dirty floor and more like I was finally getting the pH balance right in a swimming pool.

 The Fish Tank Equilibrium: Weeks 5–8

-By the second month, things got interesting.
+By the second month, things got weirdly interesting.
 This is where the 'morning breath' situation changed.
 Now, I’m not saying I woke up smelling like peppermint—I’m a human, not a cartoon character—but the 'dragon breath' that usually requires an immediate sprint to the sink was significantly dialed back.
-Some people report that this is because the beneficial bacteria are finally outcompeting the sulfur-producing ones (the guys who thrive in the dark, dry corners of your mouth while you sleep).
+Some people report that this is because the beneficial bacteria are finally outcompeting the sulfur-producing ones—the guys who thrive in the dark, dry corners of your mouth while you sleep.
+I actually talk about this shift in detail in my guide to oral probiotics, where I compare the different 'neighborhoods' of the mouth.

 I also noticed my gums looked... calmer?
 That’s the only way to describe it.
-They weren't that angry, bright red I’d grown used to.
+They weren't that angry, bright red I’d grown used to after years of 'deep cleaning' with alcohol-based rinses.
 They looked like a healthy, pale pink.
-It reminded me of when you finally get the pH balance right in a swimming pool; the water goes from slightly irritating to perfectly clear.
-I wasn't doing anything else differently—still flossing (mostly) and brushing with a regular fluoride paste—but the probiotic seemed to be acting as a sort of diplomat in the oral cavity.
+It reminded me of when you finally get the nutrient balance right in a vegetable patch; the plants don't just grow, they thrive.
+I wasn't doing anything else differently—still flossing (mostly) and brushing with a regular fluoride paste—but the probiotic seemed to be acting as a sort of diplomat in the oral cavity, keeping the peace between the different bacterial factions.

 The Garden in Bloom: Weeks 9–12

 By the time I hit day 90, the experiment had become a habit.
-I even tried a different formula for a couple of weeks, ProvaDent, which is doctor-endorsed and has a slightly different strain profile.
-It felt similar in quality, and it’s a solid alternative if you’re looking for something backed by a bit more clinical 'weight.'
+I even tried a different formula for a couple of weeks toward the end, a product called ProvaDent.
+It’s a solid alternative if you’re looking for a slightly different strain profile, and I found it played well with the progress I’d already made.
+It’s a bit like switching fertilizers mid-season; as long as the base soil is healthy, the plants seem to appreciate the variety.
 Both products reinforced the same idea: consistency is everything.
-You can't plant a garden and then not water it for a month.
+You can't plant a garden and then not water it for a month and expect the roses to stay alive.

 The biggest takeaway for me was the realization that oral health isn't just about what you remove (the plaque, the food bits, the 'bad' bacteria); it's about what you keep.
 For years, I thought a 'clean' mouth was a 'sterile' mouth.
 I was wrong.
 A healthy mouth is a crowded mouth—crowded with the right inhabitants that keep the peace.
-(It’s a bit like a well-managed Slack channel; you need the right people in there or it just becomes a chaotic mess of notifications and bad vibes).
+It’s a bit like a well-managed Slack channel; you need the right people in there or it just becomes a chaotic mess of notifications and bad vibes.
+If you're interested in the full breakdown of how I shifted my mindset, check out my original 90-day report which started this whole obsession.

 What I Learned (The Hard Way)

 Not all probiotics are created equal.
-I tried a generic 'dental probiotic' from a big-box store in the middle of my research phase, and it was like eating chalk.
+In February, I tried a generic 'dental probiotic' I found at a big-box store while I was out buying lightbulbs.
+It was like eating chalk.
 It had a very low CFU count and didn't seem to do anything other than make me thirsty.
 I’ve learned to look for ingredient transparency and specific strains like Lactobacillus reuteri and B.lactis BL-04.
 If the label just says 'probiotic blend' without any numbers or specific names, I usually pass.
+It’s like buying 'mystery meat'—you might get lucky, but you probably won't.

 Final Thoughts from the Austin Rabbit Hole

-I’m still just a tech guy with too many browser tabs open, not a doctor.
-But after 90 days, I’m never going back to the scorched-earth method.
+I’m still just a tech guy with too many browser tabs open.
+But after years of testing and this most recent 90-day deep-dive, I’m never going back to the scorched-earth method.
 My mouth feels more 'resilient.'
 If I miss a floss (don't tell my dentist), my mouth doesn't feel like it’s immediately falling into ruin.
 It has a buffer now.
+It has its own little army of protectors.